Health, Safety, Injury

 Less common but possible, and more serious injuries are cuts and gashes, or deep bruises.
 These will be treated first on-site by coaching staff and with parental consultation (if present), and usually will be referred to parent-accompanied immediate professional medical treatment.
 Emergency services may be summoned to the site.
 A player with such injuries usually will be done training or playing for that event.
 Returning to play (after such injury has been treated and is considered healed) will be based on the player’s feedback, parents’ input, the judgment of the coaching staff, and a physician’s input, where appropriate.

 All dental injuries involving loose, chipped, cracked or missing teeth will be referred immediately to emergency professional medical/dental treatment (in consultation with the parents), and may include the summoning of emergency services to the site.
 A player with such an injury will be done for that event.
-Returning to play (after such injury has been fully treated) will be based on the player’s feedback, parents’ input, the judgment of the coaching staff, and direct, written physician/dentist input.
+Returning to play (after such injury has been fully treated) will be based on the player’s feedback, parents’ input, the judgment of the coaching staff, and written physician/dentist input.

 Major injuries, such as a major cut/gash, joint dislocation, or broken bone, will be treated immediately, and in consultation with the player’s parents, and will be referred to immediate professional medical treatment, to include the summoning of emergency services to the site.
 Emergency medical services may be summoned to the site, depending on the injury.
 A player with such an injury is done for that event and will require professional medical clearance in writing to return to training/play.